wandyezj/wandyezj.github.io/docs/_drafts/story-game-grow.md

 * Should games try for more than an engrossing story?
 Shock: exploring social issues, Kingdom: exploring power dynamics?
 Should games stories strive to reach a higher truth?

+Where does the context for the game come from?

+- externally people already have something to relate to
+- constructed during the game
+- important the all players share common ground to make the game work

+Fiasco Analysis:

+Fiasco everyone comes in with the same idea, understand the settings don't make the character assigned so don't feel as attached as one created for yourself so don't mind bad things happening to them.

+What makes the game work?

+sillyness and goofyness is ok.

+dice serve purpose even though its random